petermollet/spring-security-spring3.1.0/README.md

 ## Description

-Project Spring with Spring Security for the release of **Spring 3.1.0** ( using Bearer token JWT) since the way to handle it change a bit.
+Project Spring with Spring Security for the release of **Spring 3.1.0** ( using Bearer token JWT) since the way to handle it changed a bit.

 Also the project uses: